- ホーム

 Full Description

-This unique collection examines climate change, disasters and human health in both 'developed' and 'developing' island nations, highlighting socio-cultural issues in three different countries: the United Kingdom, Sri Lanka, and Saint Vincent and the Grenadines.
+This unique collection examines climate change, disasters, and human health in both 'developed' and 'developing' island nations, highlighting the sociocultural issues in three countries: the UK, Sri Lanka, and Saint Vincent and the Grenadines.

 The Open Access version of this book, available at http://www.taylorfrancis.com, has been made available under a Creative Commons Attribution-Non Commercial-No Derivatives (CC BY-NC-ND) 4.0 license.